OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

  - Terraform-based setup
  - Support Kubernetes API targets
- - Self-hosting; this feature is only available on Octopus Cloud
+ - Self-hosting: this feature is only available on Octopus Cloud
  - Octopus HA (multi-node server) support
  - Custom health checks
  - Orphan and drift detection

 ### This looks cool, but what if I don’t deploy to Kubernetes?
-Currently, there are no plans to extend this beyond Kubernetes deployments, but please let us know where and why you would like to use this monitoring capability.
+Currently, there are no plans to extend this beyond Kubernetes deployments.
+Please let us know where and why you would like to use this monitoring capability.

 ## Let us know your thoughts
 We're excited to see how you use this monitoring feature.
-Please let us know in the comments section below or on our [community Slack](https://octopus.com/slack) what new capabilities this does (or doesn't) open up for your application delivery objectives.
+Please let us know in the comments section below or on our [community Slack](https://octopus.com/slack) what new opportunities this opens up for your application delivery objectives.

 Happy deployments and post-deployment monitoring!